Professor Ingrid De Smet

-Ingrid De Smet is a Reader in the Department of French Studies.
+Ingrid De Smet is Professor of French and Neo-Latin Studies.

 She specializes in the intellectual culture of sixteenth-century and early seventeenth-century France and the Low Countries (French; Neo-Latin; Republic of Letters).
 Her research activities have been supported, among others, by the British Academy, the AHRC, The Andrew W. Mellon Foundation and the MHRA.